 19. The Poconos Mountains is a great nearby destination for a day trip or short family vacation.
 There's horseback riding, hiking, camping, shopping, kayaking, and more.

 20. Storybook Land in Egg Harbor is a great little amusement park for young children, with (you guessed it) a storybook theme.
 Try the Beanstalk Bounce or ride a Happy Dragon.
-Whatever attractions you choose, this amusement park is bound to be a hit with any preschooler.
+Whatever attractions you choose, this amusement park is bound to be a hit with any little one.

-This article first published in 2014 but has since been updated.
+This article first published in 2014 but has been updated for 2018.